-No matter how numerous your audience is – large or small – engagement is the factor you should always care about most.
-Read this short article from the editors of Brybe.com to see how to build a community that will sell your products for you on their own.
+No matter how big your audience is, engagement is a crucial factor when it's time to promote your brand on social media.
 If you can create amazing relationships with your audience, you will have a group of people ready and willing to boost your marketing efforts – and they will do that for free!
-Remember that if you do not have engagement on your social platform of choice, social media algorithms can actually work against you.
+Read this short article from the editors of Brybe.com on how to build a community that will sell your products for you.

 Mainstream marketing advice tells us that numbers matter above all else.
 But the surprising truth is that most businesses do not need hundreds of thousands of followers to facilitate consistent sales.
-One of the editors of the Forbes website, Stephanie Burns, interviewed India Jackson – a brand visibility consultant, who specializes in working with entrepreneurs and small business owners who are focused on social change – to learn more about all that.
-Jackson has helped clients achieve six-figure years by selling to an Instagram following of less than 600.
+One of the editors of the Forbes website, Stephanie Burns interviewed India Jackson – a brand visibility consultant, who specializes in working with entrepreneurs and small business owners focused on social change.
+Jackson has helped clients achieve six-figure profit by selling to an Instagram following of less than 600.
 Her secret?
 They concentrate on engaging with their followers to raise their visibility and create superfans who help them sell their products.

 Ready to focus on relationship-building instead of growth?
 The following strategies will easily take your engagement to the next level!